 Some abolitionists argue that a life sentence without parole has the same effect as the death penalty.
-The inmate is removed from society permanently.
+The prisoner is removed from society permanently.
 But a life sentence without parole costs taxpayers 50 percent to 75 percent less.
-Put another way, an inmate would have to serve over 100 years of a life sentence to cost as much as the average federal execution.
+Put another way, a prisoner would have to serve over 100 years of a life sentence to cost as much as the average federal execution.
 The math just doesn’t add up.
 We’re draining the justice system’s coffers just to kill a fraction of the prison population.

 Trump ended a 17-year moratorium on federal executions.
-Biden will not execute a single inmate during his term.
+Biden will not execute a single prisoner during his term.
 The politics of federal executions cost Americans billions.

 The death penalty is increasingly politicized, with few Democratic presidents ordering executions.
 Even most Republican presidents shy away from signing off on many executions.
-The result is housing federal inmates on death row for years, if not decades.
-Death row costs twice as much as general population for each inmate; the federal government is literally paying the price for indecision.
+The result is housing federal prisoners on death row for years, if not decades.
+Death row costs twice as much as general population for each prisoner; the federal government is literally paying the price for indecision.

 That’s why some members of Congress have proposed abolishing the death penalty.
 Some hope that Biden will hear their calls.
 With Democratic control of both chambers and the oval office, passing legislation would be easier than usual.
 Currently, there are two separate House bills which seek to end federal executions.
 Of course, these bills only affect federal executions.
 Individual states may still enact capital punishment unless the Supreme Court rules it unconstitutional.
 With a conservative majority on the bench, this seems unlikely.